senocular/senocular.github.com/articles/js_implementing_for_loops.md

 ### Implementation

-This is the JavaScript implementation of the JavaScript `for` loop using `var`.
+The JavaScript implementation of the JavaScript `for` loop using `var`.

 ```javascript
 // A variable to track the currently active scope as we go through